 Please see below for information on using OneAegis for any human subject research protocols, request for amendments, continuing reviews, and/or development activities.

 The MSOE Institutional Review Board (IRB) is an administrative body established to protect the rights and well-being of human subjects recruited to participate in research activities.
 MSOE complies with requirements set forth in Title 45, Part 46 of the Code of Federal Regulations (45 CFR 46), known as the “2018 Common Rule,” as well as Wisconsin State laws and MSOE policies.

-All students, staff, and faculty at MSOE planning to conduct research involving human subjects must submit an IRB protocol application form for review by the IRB.
-They must obtain approval from the MSOE IRB before human subjects are recruited and research begins.
+All students, staff, and faculty at MSOE planning to conduct research involving human subjects will submit an IRB protocol application packet for review by the IRB.
+Investigators must obtain approval from the MSOE IRB before human subject recruitment and research begins.

 In accordance with regulatory standards, MSOE IRB is comprised of qualified board members that include at least one non-scientist and one community representative.
 MSOE's Executive Vice President of Academics serves as the Institutional Official for the MSOE IRB.

 MSOE Institutional Review Board (MSOE IRB) has jurisdiction over

 Human subject researchers (e.g. investigators) at MSOE comply with requirements set forth in the Code of Federal Regulations known as the “Common Rule” as well as Wisconsin State laws and MSOE policies.
 Federally funded multi-site studies requiring single IRB (sIRB) review involve coordinated local oversight by and advanced planning with the MSOE IRB office.
 In any study, if investigators intend to recruit study participants from locations outside of the United States, the primary investigator (PI) must first secure written approval from MSOE IRB prior to contacting research officials in other countries.